dyadav4/Talkie/README.md

 # Talkie

-I decided to create a UIKit based iOS app with MVVM architecture with hopes that it'll help out iOS developers in learning MVVM, and how to use it to maintain a clean and simple architecture.
+I decided to create a UIKit based iOS app with MVVM architecture with hopes that it'll help me in learning MVVM, and how to use it to maintain a clean and simple architecture.
 Using MVVM in an iOS project certainly improves things by decoupling modules, and I love using it in my projects.

 ## Introduction